gopalggote/Quiz-Backend-App/README.md

 ## Overview

 This is a Quiz Application built with Node.js and Express.
 It allows users to create quizzes, answer questions, and track their progress.
-The application supports multiple-choice questions and provides feedback on user answers.
+The application supports single-choice question and provides feedback on user answer.

 ## Features